dchichkov/cpp_fdw/README.md

     -- optionally, collect data distribution statistics
     ANALYZE customer_reviews;

-Finally, let's run some example SQL queries on your JSON file.
+Finally, let's run some example SQL queries on your CPP file.

     -- find all reviews a particular customer made on the Dune series in 1998